livekit/components-js/packages/react/etc/components-react.api.md

 // @public (undocumented)
 export function useCreateLayoutContext(): LayoutContextType;

+// Warning: (ae-forgotten-export) The symbol "ReceivedDataMessage" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "UseDataChannelReturnType" needs to be exported by the entry point index.d.ts
 //
 // @public